W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 ##### What I have been up to

-- Emigrated to Melbourne, Australia two months ago.
+- Emigrated to Melbourne, Australia earlier this year.
 - Contracting at a well known Digital Transformation Specialist designing UI.
 - Built this website on Jekyll a few months ago, forever making UX improvements and adding more useful functionality to it such as; configuring 'collections' which this page is part of and including categories.